Codium-ai/codiumate-docs/docs/chat/coding-agent.md

 - **Step 1: Select Your Context** - Begin by identifying all the files and code snippets relevant to your task.
 Add them as context by right-clicking on the code snippet and choosing "Add to Codiumate as context", or use the shortcut `Ctrl+Shift+E` on Windows, `Cmd+Shift+E` on Mac.

 - **Step 2: Describe Your Task** - clearly defining the task you need to accomplish.
 This could be anything from adding a new feature, fixing a bug, or optimizing existing code.
 Be as detailed as necessary to ensure Codiumate can generate an accurate plan.
+You can add images to your description to improve the clarity of your task.
+Simply paste the image into your description and Codiumate will automatically include it in the generated plan.
+[Read more about Image Integration in Codiumate Chat](./images.md).

 - **Step 3: Generate the Plan** - Press `Enter` after describing your task.
 Codiumate will process your input and generate a detailed plan outlining the steps required to complete your task.

 - **Step 4: Review the Plan** - Take a moment to review the generated plan.
 Ensure it aligns with your project's needs and covers all aspects of the task.